-A Community Food Partner may be placed on probation or suspended for:
+A Partner Agency may be placed on probation or suspended for:

-- Using donated food or other products in a manner that is not approved by OFS - Failing to provide monthly food distribution reports - Failing to provide monthly donation receipts - Unauthorized interaction with any food source with which OFS has an agreement - Failure to comply with OFS requirements as outlined in this manual will result in loss of OFS partnership status
+- Using donated food or other products in a manner that is not approved by OFS - Failing to provide monthly food distribution reports - Failing to provide monthly donation receipts - Unauthorized interaction with any food source with which OFS has an agreement, e.g. grocers - Failure to comply with OFS requirements as outlined in this manual will result in loss of OFS partnership status.